-In 2015, the City Council approved San Diego’s Climate Action Plan (CAP), which calls for the City to cut half of all greenhouse gas (GHG) emissions by 2035.
-The CAP's strategies include 100% renewable electricity; water and energy efficiency; zero waste; bicycling, walking, transit and land use; and resiliency measures.
+In 2015, the City Council approved San Diego’s Climate Action Plan, which calls for the City to cut half of all greenhouse gas (GHG) emissions by 2035.
+The Climate Action Plan's strategies include 100 percent renewable electricity; water and energy efficiency; zero waste; bicycling, walking, transit and land use; and resiliency measures.

-The CAP will serve the needs of San Diegans, and provide economic, social and environmental sustainability.
+The Climate Action Plan will serve the needs of San Diegans, and provide economic, social and environmental sustainability.

-The CAP will help California achieve its emissions reduction targets, prepare for anticipated climate change impacts in coming decades, improve quality of life, and have a positive impact on the regional economy.
+The Climate Action Plan will help California achieve its emissions reduction targets, prepare for anticipated climate change impacts in coming decades, improve quality of life, and have a positive impact on the regional economy.
 Often, especially as technology and markets advance, reducing GHG emissions generates cost savings through operational efficiencies, reduced maintenance needs, and a reduction of utility bills.
-Therefore, in addition to tracking GHG reductions, CAP reporting addresses jobs and social equity to ensure the full scope of sustainability is captured.
+Therefore, in addition to tracking GHG reductions, Climate Action Plan reporting addresses jobs and social equity to ensure the full scope of sustainability is captured.
 The Climate Action Plan will:

-San Diego’s CAP is a national model, and there is about $130 million in new funding for fiscal year 2017 alone.
+San Diego’s Climate Action Plan is a national model, and there is about $130 million in new funding for fiscal year 2017 alone.

 For more, please view the fiscal year 2017’s Funding and Implementation Report.